-"We were actually looking for a mobile laser based system to record the state of road surfaces.
+"We were actually looking for a mobile laser-based system to record the state of road surfaces.
 Then we ran into Horus at a trade fair, and we were surprised by the speed and image quality of the Horus mobile mapping systems.
-It was quite a difference from video-based systems we’ve seen so far."
-Says Remco Hermsen of the province Gelderland.
+It was quite a difference compared to the video-based systems we’d seen up to that point", says Remco Hermsen of Gelderland province.
 When the province commissioned a tender for the EU award procedure, Horus was awarded the mobile mapping of all provincial roads in the Netherlands.

 Visual Road Assessment

 When asked about the advantages, Hermsen replies: “provincial roads are often busy two-lane roads, we can’t just close a road for inspections.
 That would cause a lot of annoyance amongst drivers.
-But performing inspections on open roads is no option, first because of the safety of our inspectors, and second because of the quality of the inspections.
+But performing inspections on open roads is no option, firstly because of the safety of our inspectors, and secondly because of the quality of the inspections.
 You simply miss a lot of detail.
-The Horus Mobile Mapping suite allows us to inspect roads on any suitable moment, without interfering the traffic.”
-The camera system on the mobile recorder records perfect pictures with astounding level of details at highway speeds (130 km/h/81 mph).
+The Horus Mobile Mapping suite allows us to inspect roads on any suitable moment, without interfering with traffic”.
+The camera system on the mobile recorder captures perfect pictures with an astounding level of detail at highway speeds (130 km/h/81 mph).

-The Horus recorder records images and GPS data according to the CROW 146b guideline for visual road inspections.
+The Horus recorder captures images and GPS data in accordance with the CROW 146b guideline for visual road inspections.
 “What we are looking for are cracks and coarse road surfaces.
 We thought we needed a detector based system, but the image quality of the Horus system allows the engineers to do the same, plus they can use their expertise during the assessment.
 Something a detector-based system cannot.
-Plus the images are 360 degree HD, this allows us to asses roadside assets too, like map posts, traffic signs, guardrails, et cetera.”
+In addition, the images are 360-degree HD, which allows us to assess roadside assets too, like map posts, traffic signs, guard rails, etcetera.”

-It is the Mobile Mapping software that brings life to the recordings, it allows you to measure, annotate and extract data from the recordings.
+It is the Mobile Mapping software that brings life to the recordings, allowing you to measure, annotate and extract data from the footage.
 The information you need is never more than a mouse click away.
-The true power however, is the possibility to combine GIS and CAD data with the images.
+The true power, however, is the possibility to combine GIS and CAD data with the images.
 Static data comes alive when combined with the images: are roadside assets where they are supposed to be, are bridges and overpasses still intact, is anything missing?

-That makes mobile mapping with Horus so powerful: it is not just a static confirmation of roads and their assets, it is a lively tool that helps you plan, execute and check roadside maintenance.
-It adds extra dimensions to your professional expertise.
+That’s what makes mobile mapping with Horus so powerful: it is not just a static validation of roads and their assets, it is a dynamic tool that helps you plan, execute and check roadside maintenance.
+In this way, it adds extra dimensions to your professional expertise.